9. Database access

 ![]() |

-In the diagram above, the [DAO] layer [1] communicates with the DBMS [3] through a class library specific to the DBMS in use and provided with it.
-This layer implements standard features grouped under the term ADO (ActiveX Data Objects).
-Such a layer is called a provider (in this case, a database access provider) or a connector.
-Most DBMSs now have an ADO.NET connector, which was not the case in the early days of the .NET platform. .NET connectors do not provide a standard interface to the [DAO] layer, so the latter includes the names of the connector’s classes in its code.
-If you switch DBMS, you switch connectors and classes, and you must then change the [DAO] layer.
-This is both a high-performance architecture—because the .NET connector, having been written for a specific DBMS, knows how to make the best use of it—and a rigid one, since changing the DBMS implies changing the [DAO] layer.
-This second argument should be put into perspective: companies do not change DBMS very often.
-Furthermore, we will see later that since version 2.0 of .NET, there has been a generic connector that provides flexibility without sacrificing performance.
+In the diagram above, the [dao] layer [1] dialogues with the SGBD [3] through a class library specific to the SGBD used and delivered with it.
+This layer implements standard functions known as ADO (Active X Data Objects).
+Such a layer is called a provider (database access provider ici) or even connector.
+Most SGBD now feature a ADO.NET connector, which was not the case in the early days of the .NET platform.
+The .NET connectors do not offer a standard interface to the [dao] layer, so the latter has the connector class names in its code.
+If you change the SGBD, you change the connector and the classes, and you have to change the [dao] layer.
+It's both a efficient because the .NET connector, having been written for a particular SGBD, knows how best to use it, and rigid because changing the SGBD means changing the [dao] layer.
+This second argument should be put into perspective: companies don't change their SGBD very often.
+We'll see later that, since version 2.0 of .NET, there's been a generic connector that brings flexibility without sacrificing performance.

 - connected mode

-- disconnected mode
+- offline mode

-In connected mode, the application
+In connected, the application

 - opens a connection to the data source

-- works with the data source in read/write mode
+- works with the read/write data source

 - closes the connection

-In offline mode, the application
+In offline, the application

 - opens a connection to the data source